 1 |Get all your vaccinations

 You should ensure that your immunisations are all up to date for polio, tetanus, rubella, measles, and diphtheria and whether you need any additional shots for your destination.
-You can do this through your doctor or at a medical center which specializes in travel.
+You can do this through your doctor or at a medical centre which specializes in travel.
 Some immunizations need to be administered at least six weeks before you travel or require a course of injections, so plan ahead.
 You may also need malarial medication depending on where you are travelling.

 2 | Get a health check with your doctor